DM your questions on Instagram @askJanette

 > Payments can be made via e-transfer, cash or cheque

-ARE SESSIONS COVERED UNDER MY HEALTH BENEFITS PLAN?
+ARE SESSIONS COVERED UNDER MY HEALTHCARE BENEFITS PLAN?

 Yes.
 Our sessions can be billed under Athletic Therapy, Massage Therapy or Kinesiology.
 Please check your insurance plan for coverage.